phpro/soap-client/README.md

  you can easily add support for SOAP extensions or advanced authentication through HTTP middlewares.

 Dealing with ext-soap is not for all developers.
 There are some nasty quirks you need to know about.
- Therefor, we made it possible for you to use which ever driver you want to use.
+ Therefore, we made it possible for you to use which ever driver you want to use.
  By default we will still ship an ext-soap driver, but it is completely opt-in.
  You can use any user-land SoapClient implementation if you wrap it in our own driver interfaces.